I’m glad you’re here!

 When she’s not wearing her editor or agent hats, Hannah enjoys walking her dog, hiking, and traveling.

-*Please note: Hannah is currently only open to submission materials reviews and partial reviews
+*Please note: Hannah is only open to new clients by referral.

 Specialties: